Hidroxiapatito/JMMG_Retos/Assignment2/README.md

+## CONCLUSION:
-CONCLUSION: I would say that the majority of these co-expressed genes are not known to bind to one another.
+I would say that the majority of these co-expressed genes are not known to bind to one another.

-My scripts concludes that from the list of 168 genes, there are 102 of them that don't interact, that's way more than half of the list.
+My script concludes that from the list of 168 genes, there are 102 of them that don't interact, that's way more than half of the list.
 So, at best 66 genes from the list interact with other products, that's less than 40%.
 And those form 8 separate networks, one of them including the majority of these.

-Report is stored in result_output.txt
+## Report is stored in result_output.txt

-Bugs:
+## Bugs:
 Merging interactions into networks doesen't seem to work well.
 Genes outside the problem gene list are not deleted, hence networks inlcude genes from outside the list.

+## What are the rest of the files and how does the script work
 Hash object is created with all interactions retrieved from IntAct, and it's used to avoid repeted calling of the same gene.
 It is stored in hash file